POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 usual step itself.
-It requires a path to a :samp:`PSyGrid` object to get the models from, a path, where the rerun should be stored (it creates in there the :samp:`grid.csv` and the ini file needed to :ref:`setup a new run <mesa-grids-api>`), the grid type, the metallicity, and the type of the rerun specifying the logic and changes.
+It requires a path to a :samp:`PSyGrid` object to get the models from, a path, where the rerun should be stored (it creates in there the :samp:`grid.csv` and the ini file needed to :ref:`setup a new run <mesa-grids-api>`), the grid type, the metallicity, the type of the rerun specifying the logic and changes, and the cluster name.

 .. code-block::

-    path_to_grid,rerun_path,grid_type,rerun_metallicity,rerun_type
+    path_to_grid,rerun_path,grid_type,rerun_metallicity,rerun_type,cluster

 .. table:: Currently supported rerun types